NixOS/nix.dev/source/contributing/documentation.md

 # Contributing Documentation

-This guide explains how you can contribute documentation to Nix, Nixpkgs, or NixOS.
+This guide shows how you can contribute documentation to Nix, Nixpkgs, or NixOS.
+It is maintained by the [Nix documentation team](https://nixos.org/community/teams/documentation), your first point of contact if you want to help out.

 ## List of available documentation